UNIVERSITY OF WISCONSIN River Falls

 *When January 1, July 4, or December 25 falls on a Sunday, the following Monday will be considered a holiday.
 When January 1, July 4, December 24, December 25, or December 31 falls on a Saturday a legal holiday will be granted.
 Eligible part-time employees will receive a prorated share.

 Full-time employees earn eight hours of leave for each legal holiday.
 Part-time employees earn a pro-rated amount.
 To be eligible to be paid for a legal holiday employees must be in employment status on the holiday and do at least one of the following:

 Important Note: The State of Wisconsin does not consider the Friday after Thanksgiving a paid holiday.
 Employees will need to use personal time or a vacation day for paid time off.
-The policy requires offices that serve the general public (see below) to be open during the hours of 7:45 a.m.-4:30 p.m. in accordance with Section 230.35(4)(f), Chapter 196, Laws of 1977.
+The policy requires offices that serve the general public to be open during the hours of 7:45 a.m.-4:30 p.m. in accordance with Section 230.35(4)(f), Chapter 196, Laws of 1977.

-UW-River Falls offices that must remain open
+Click here for a list of UW-River Falls offices that must remain open to the public.

 Sick leave is time off with pay due to illness or injury.